olcf/wciscc2025/qlsa/README.md

 > **NOTE:** To run using IQM machines, you need to add your IQM API KEY to the [`keys.sh`](keys.sh) file and `source` it.
 Although we will not be using IBM Quantum in the Winter Classic, this is the file you would put your IBM Quantum API key as well.

 * Make sure to export key variables in your key file: `source keys.sh`
+* Make sure to use the relevant `--backend_type` and `--backend_method` flags (e.g., `--backend_type real-iqm --backend_method garnet:mock`
-* On OLCF Odo's interactive or batch modes, need to export proxies to connect outside OLCF.
+* On OLCF Odo's interactive or batch nodes, need to export proxies to connect outside OLCF.
 See instructions above.
 * Running on IQM:
     * Currently, results are not returned when running on IQM for circuits with more than 2 qubits.
 The code returns an error.
     * Need to use a post-processing code to retrieve results from the IQM Resonance portal.
 See the code [solver_getjob.ipynb](solver_getjob.ipynb) below.